-Henrik Madsen, center director of CITIES and professor at DTU Compute, is invited to Rio de Janeiro in Brazil from 4-5 July 2020 to hold: Renewable Energy Forecasting Summer School.
+Henrik Madsen, center director of CITIES and professor at DTU Compute, is invited to Rio de Janeiro in Brazil in October 2020 to hold: Renewable Energy Forecasting Summer School.

 The IIF Summer School is a two-day course which provides in-depth analysis of a cutting edge topic in forecasting from one of the International Symposium on Forecasting (ISF) invited speakers.
 The Summer School typically shares the same venue as the ISF.

 Today, on average, roughly 50 per cent of the electricity in Denmark is generated as wind and solar power.
 Wind power alone accounts for around 44 per cent of the electricity load, but this is highly fluctuating.
 Denmark has hours with almost no wind but also experiences periods with up to 140 per cent of the electricity load.
 Therefore, forecasting is crucial in order to operate the energy systems including the electricity grid.
 Prof. Madsen and his collaborators are responsible for the methods used, eg. in Denmark, by both transmission system operators and low voltage operators.

 Through a combination of lectures and lab sessions, this course will provide an introduction to methods and tools used for forecasting wind and solar power generation.
 We will touch upon how the forecasts are used in the daily operation of the power system.
 For the lab session, R software packages will be used.
 The topics covered are:

 - Simple parametric models for forecasting (Box-Jenkins, SARIMA, Holt-Winter, Neural Networks, AI, Hidden Markov, Regime based models)

 - Non- and Semi-parametric methods (Kernel, Spline, Local polynomial, and Varying coefficient based methods)

 - State spaces models in discrete and continuous time